 2. Get clear on the sales objectives

 Be careful: these are not the revenue objectives but the new business targets that Sales and Marketing are going to sign up to.
+How many sales of what average value do you need before you can declare victory?

 3. Agree what buyer problem you want to focus on